TerryCavanagh/boscaceoil/How To Run On Catalina.md

 Ignore it and click ok

-Now download and  double click on the Quarantine.command  file In the attachments below it will ask you to enter your password again and it may look something like this :
+Now download and double click on the [Quarantine.command](https://github.com/Pikachuxxxx/boscaceoil/blob/master/Quarantine.command) file it will ask you to enter your password again and it may look something like this :

 ![alt text](https://github.com/Pikachuxxxx/boscaceoil/blob/master/terminal%20pwd%20promt.png)